-Not only is volunteering philanthropic, it shows that you are dedicated – which can really help your resume stand out.
-Many hiring managers look for this quality on resumes.
+Not only is volunteering philanthropic, but it also shows that you are dedicated.
+This can really help your resume stand out since many hiring managers look for this quality when scanning through resumes.

-First, it is best that the experience be consistent and ongoing for a period of time, whether one commits to volunteering 2 or 20 hours per week.
+First: It is best that the experience is consistent and ongoing for a period of time, whether one commits to volunteering two or 20 hours per week.

 Volunteering a specific skill set may also build relationships that could pay off in the long run.
 For example, if a graphic designer volunteers their time, nonprofits might remember the designer and, when times are better, this could lead to a job or a referral!

 Perhaps just as important, volunteering can help job seekers overcome the feeling of isolation.
 Being in a professional environment, collaborating with peers, and keeping skills sharp are benefits that contribute to overall self-esteem and a sense of accomplishment.
-This, in turn, can energize the whole job search and the improvement in motivation and achievement will often be carried into an interview.
+This, in turn, can energize your whole job search and this improvement in motivation and achievement will be carried into an interview.

 Ultimately, volunteering is a low-risk and (potentially) high-return investment of time that can breathe new life into your job search!